Azure/communication-ui-library/docs/references/beta-only-features.md

 * `prerelease` for a change that affects only the beta flavor build
 * `patch`, `minor` or `major` for changes that affect the stable (and of course beta) flavor build as appropriate.
 * `none` for documentation changes etc that don't affect the NPM bundle meaningfully.

-## Writing changelog of in progress feature
-1. When you are developing in-progress features, choose `none` when you do the `rush changelog`, so release driver can ignore them when grooming the release log.

-2. We expect there is a single PR to remove feature from in-progress list, at that time, write a better general (in 1-2 sentences) introduction to your feature, so release driver knows what to write in the release log.

-## Look for release thread
-If you are a in-progress feature owner, please look for release thread posted by release driver, which contains api snapshot updates and UI snapshot updates, please make sure your in-progress feature are correctly removed in api snapshots and behaves correctly in UI snapshots.
-If you find anything not working well, that might be an indicator that some more sentences needed to be conditional compiled.